lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/shared/access-the-files.rst

+.. admonition:: Cite
+    :class: non-title-info

     You can access the input scripts and data files that are used in these tutorials from a dedicated |Github_repository_input_folder|.
     This repository also contains the full solutions to the exercises.

 .. |Github_repository_input_folder| raw:: html